Click here to view our current Board of Directors.

 Don MacKenzie grew up in a large family in western Canada.
 He received formal training in engineering at the Colorado School of Mines in Golden, Colorado.
 Over time his interests have grown from oil and gas into other industries.
 At present he is involved with a small private Canadian foundation in the orphan disease and medical research field.
 Don and his wife Karen enjoy living in Calgary, Alberta, Canada with their four teenage children.

 Ona Louisa McConnell served on the Board of Directors from 2010-2014.
 She is both a US citizen and British subject.
 She was raised in London and Kronberg im Taunus, Germany.
 Ona attended local German schools for 6 years before returning to London to complete high school.
 While in Germany, she became fluent in German and developed a keen interest in field hockey.
 She was the goalie for the team that won the Hessen State Championship.

 Ona continued to play field hockey as a goalie throughout high school in London.
 In addition to her high school's varsity team, Ona was also part of a high level UK women's team.
 She was coached by the UK Men's Olympic Goalie Coach and won a number of international awards.
 In the spring of 2009, Ona graduated from the American School in London.
 In the fall she enrolled as a freshman at Yale University where she was a goalie on the varsity Division I field hockey team.

-Ona was diagnosed with myotonic dystrophy in the spring of 2010 and joined the Myotonic Dystrophy Foundation's Board of Directors later that spring.
+Ona was diagnosed with myotonic dystrophy in the spring of 2010 and joined the MDF Board of Directors later that spring.